smorad/um_cisc_7026/lecture_12_transformers.typ

 In practice, transformers require lots of training data #pause

-There is almost infinite empirical scaling -- add more data, model becomes stronger #pause
+Transformer scale very well -- add more data, model becomes stronger #pause

-Transformers are limited by the size of datasets today #pause
+Today, dataset size limits transformers #pause

-There are not enough students to label training data!
+There are not enough graduate students to label training data!

 ==

-*Question:* How can we train transformers if we cannot create big enough datasets? #pause
+*Question:* How can we train transformers with finite students/datasets? #pause

 *Answer:* We can use *unsupervised learning* #pause

 The internet contains billions of unlabeled sentences and images #pause

-We can mask/hide part of the input, and train the model to predict the missing parts #pause
+Mask/hide part of the input, train the model to predict the missing part #pause

 Another name for this is *generative pre-training* (GPT) #pause

+We *generate* the missing data #pause

 This method is *extremely* powerful